 Ortonville real estate is some of the most expensive in Michigan, although Ortonville house values don't compare to the most expensive real estate in the U.S.

 Ortonville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Ortonville is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Ortonville who work in office and administrative support (13.12%), sales jobs (10.03%), and maintenance occupations (8.80%).
+Overall, Ortonville is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Ortonville who work in office and administrative support (12.69%), sales jobs (12.28%), and maintenance occupations (7.64%).

-Ortonville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Ortonville does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Ortonville is English.
 Other important languages spoken here include Spanish and Slavic languages.